1stfootforward/blog/_posts/2017-12-01-Holiday-workouts.md

 ---
 layout: post
-title: "7 day Holiday Work-outs"
+title: "7 days of Holiday Workouts"
 description: 7 easy body weight work-outs you can do any where!
-headline: "Holiday Work-outs"
+headline: "Holiday Workout"
 modified: 2017-11-30
 category: Exercise
 tags: [workout, body-weight, 7-days, strength, exercise]